porscheinformatik/material-addons/README.md

 the [auto format on save](https://github.com/prettier/prettier-vscode#format-on-save).

-### Set correct registry for publishing material-addons
+## Set correct registry for publishing material-addons

 Use `npm config set registry https://registry.npmjs.org/` to set registry on the official npm registry.

-### Getting to run as developer + start demo

-`npm install && npm run build:mat-add && npm install --no-optional && npm install && ng serve`
+# Deployment process

-### Publish NPM and deploy demo
+## Publish NPM and deploy demo

 1. Update version information manually (will be automated later)
    1. Increase the version in "/projects/material-addons/package.json" to the next target version number